Winter Pergola Prep Guide: How To Protect a Pergola in the Winter

 - Tighten any loose screws or replace damaged wood as needed.

 - Restain the pergola if it’s starting to fade.
+Often this best done during summer or fall depending on your climate.

 - Add weather sealant to protect the wood from UV rays, moisture and temperature fluctuations and help maintain its color.
 This is recommended one time when you first install your pergola and then once every 2-3 years depending on how harsh your climate.